Table of Contents

-- Any official qualifications related to this field or plans to gain some.
+- Any official qualifications related to this field or plans to gain some?

 - Are they excited about that which is being proposed in the new role?

 You always want to look out for someone who shows that this is a passion for them, not simply a job.
-Given the highly complex and diverse nature of roles like this, you need to ensure the person would want develop their career in this field.
-It is someone who wants to move from Process Improvement Coordinator, to Analyst, to Senior Analyst, Lead and then Manager.
+Given the highly complex and diverse nature of roles like this, you need to ensure the person would want to develop their career in this field.
+It is someone who wants to move from Process Improvement Coordinator to Analyst, to Senior Analyst, Lead and then Manager.
 It will need to be someone who wants to gain really strong experiences along the way, upskill and certify in the range of techniques and approaches available in this field, including Lean Six Sigma.